 B. you can always use it when you have a buyer.
 If they try to get a discount or lower your price, simply show them the appraisal report and they won’t be able to argue and claim that your house isn’t worth the asking price.

 Take as many pictures as you can.
-Also gather all the information required ( like Square foot, rooms, baths etc.. ) make sure to place a For Sale By Owner sign on your yard with your name and phone number.
+Also gather all the information required ( like Square foot, rooms, baths, etc.. ) make sure to place a For Sale By Owner sign on your yard with your name and phone number.
 You’d be surprised how effective these signs are.

 Market the house in as many ways possible.
 You can put an ad online and even in the local newspaper.
 Many people use Facebook campaigns too nowadays – they are cheap and pretty effective.
-Prepare to handle all the offers you receive, and all showings.
-Meet your buyer at the closing table at closing date to successfully complete the transaction.
+Prepare to handle all the offers you receive and all showings.
+Meet your buyer at the closing table at a closing date to successfully complete the transaction.